|

 « POSITIONS HELD and PROFESSIONAL EXPERIENCE

-2004 to present: Independant scholar and research consultant (in several organizations, including the University of Massachusetts and The Graduate School) mostly working on projects invovlding the development and evaluation of eduational software or on-line collaborative systems.
+2004 to 2011: Independant scholar and research consultant (in several organizations, including the University of Massachusetts and The Graduate School) mostly working on projects invovlding the development and evaluation of eduational software and on-line collaborative systems.

 1997 to 2004: Hampshire College, Amherst, MA: